Susan Marchioni, LMHC

 Emotionally healthy moms are essential to emotionally healthy children and families.

 - Licensed mental health clinician in the state of Massachusetts

-- MA in Clinical Psychology from Lesley University, Cambridge, MA
+- MA in Counseling Psychology from Lesley University, Cambridge, MA

 - Family and Individual outreach clinician at South Shore Mental Health, Quincy, MA

 - Visiting Moms Program Jewish Family and Children’s Services (JF&CS), Waltham, MA

 - Infant and Maternal Mental Health trainings at JF&CS with a focus on trauma and PTSD

 - Perinatal and Postpartum Mood Disorder training with Postpartum Support International